 If at all possible, switch to all-natural versions of these things.

 Make sure to read the labels to see if what they call "natural" is really all natural.

 I grate up some of my handmade goat milk soap and dissolve it in hot water until it stays "gloopy" even after sitting all night.
 If after sitting all night it got too thick, then I add a little more boiling water - stir and check on it again the next day.

 I use this for my laundry and shampoo.

-I use my All Natural Luxury solid perfumed creams as "Hair Perfume" on the very ends of my hair where it is dry all of the time and this is enough to smooth it as it softly scents my hair too.
+I use my luxury solid perfumed creams as hair perfume on the very ends where it is dry all of the time and this is enough to smooth it as it softly scents it too.

 Use a 1/4 cup of vinegar in your last rinse cycle instead of using store bought fabric softener and do not use those sheets in your dryer.

 If you still want to use a little scent in the dryer, put a drop or two of real essential oil on a clean wash cloth and toss it in with your clothes.
 Or use a dryer bag stuffed full of of lavender... like this.
 I use lavender in a muslin bag and can get anywhere from 4-9 uses from it before the scent is almost gone.

 I also use the natural citrus cleaner that I make.
 I had my formula published in an magazine and the magazine's online E-Zine as well.
 It works great and smells good too.

 Winter is a Great Time to Plan your Next Gardening or Landscaping Project